 Earn a degree

-Like any other state, earning a degree is the first step towards becoming an RN in Texas.
-As an aspiring nurse, you must complete an approved nursing program, which can take anywhere from two to four years, depending on the level of education pursued.
+To become an RN in Texas, aspiring nurses must complete an approved nursing program at one of the best nursing schools in Texas, which typically takes two to four years, depending on the level of education pursued.
 Nursing programs typically include classroom instruction and clinical practice, giving you a well-rounded education that prepares you for the demands.
 Some nursing programs also offer specialized tracks, allowing you to gain in-depth knowledge and skills in a particular area of nursing.

 Pass the NCLEX-RN exam